Immune thrombocytopenic purpura

 Background

-ITP is an autoimmune bleeding disorder characterised by all three of:
+ITP is an autoimmune bleeding disorder characterised by all three of

-- Isolated thrombocytopenia (platelet count of <100 x109/L, often <20 x109/L)
+- Isolated thrombocytopenia (platelet count <100 x 109/L)

 - Well child with no concerning features on clinical history or examination

-- Otherwise normal FBE and film
+- Otherwise normal FBE and blood film

 Assessment